Skip to main content

 Availability:

-• Webhook: ✅ Sent when consent is approved
+• Webhook: ✅ Sent when the challenge completes successfully

-• API Endpoint: ✅ Returned when consent has been approved
+• API Endpoint: ✅ Returned when the challenge has completed successfully

 FAIL